online-go/gtp2ogs/README.md

 # Known issues and bugs :

-A page summarizing current known issues and bugs can be viewed her
+A page summarizing current known issues and bugs can be viewed [here](/KNOWN-ISSUES.md)

 # Discord chat :